 If you are in a university residence or are campus you will have access to eduroam, our University wireless service.
 Find out how to get connected to eduroam wireless.

 You may find your internet performance isn't good enough.
 Unfortunately, we cannot directly assist in improving your home broadband services or make recommendations for any particular provider.

-We have gathered guidance from reliable sources which gives advice on what you can do.
+We have gathered the following guidance from reliable sources, giving advice on what you can do.

 If you have slow or poor wifi